-05. Bronx Zoo
+08. Bronx Zoo(opens in new tab)

 Created by designer Caroline Madigan (opens in new tab), the concept behind this design was to capture the interactive nature of a trip to the Bronx Zoo for both children and adults.
 The letterhead 'speaks' to the recipient with sounds of the zoo animals printed beautifully with a selection of different fonts.

 The Bittersuite (opens in new tab) logo itself is a beautifully designed ambigram – a graphic that spells out a word not only in its original form but also in another direction or orientation.
 Featured prominently on the letterhead, the design also incorporates a playful concept where a simple fold in the top corner creates another illustration

-09. Wine Concepts
+11. Wine Concepts

-10. One Flew South
+12. One Flew South

 14. Dylan's Barbershop

-We love this obvious but brilliant comb letterhead design for a start-up barbershop in Portland, Oregon.
-Graphic designer for Nike Sportwear Lizzy Green came up with the concept for this eye-catching identity.
+We love this obvious but brilliant comb letterhead design for a startup barbershop in Portland, Oregon.
+Graphic designer for Nike Sportwear, Lizzy Green (opens in new tab), came up with the concept for this eye-catching identity.

-17. Best Men's Ties
+15. Best Men's Ties

 This elegant, stylish design for high quality tie retailer Best Men's Ties was created by Croatian design studio Cipmann (opens in new tab).
 The brief was to create a 'visual identity that will communicate elegance and style to men who enjoy fine neckwear'.
 And this classy design does just that.

-18. Absurd Machine Production
+16. Absurd Machine

 This vibrant letterhead for music and video production company Absurd Machine leaves you in no doubt as to who you're receiving a letter from.
 The clever concept by graphic designer Jessica Benz (opens in new tab) features vinyl records and film rolls in an eye-catching design, which surrounds the company name.